isomerpages/moe-chuachukangpri/_parents/Rules and Regulations.md

 </tbody>
 </table>

-##### PE Attire (Old Uniform)
+##### Days with PE / PAL Lessons

-On days when students have PE lessons, they are allowed to wear their PE attire throughout the day.&nbsp; Girls\* can wear their PE T-shirt with their school skirt and boys with their school shorts when there are no PE lessons.&nbsp;

-\*Girls should tuck in their PE T-shirts.
+PE attire i.e Polo T-shirt and PE shorts can be work throughout the day.

+##### Name Tags

+A name tag should be worn on the Polo T-shirt at all times.

 ##### Attire on CCA days&nbsp;&nbsp;